juju/docs/src/en/reference-hook-tools.md

 - `blocked` (the unit cannot continue without user input)
-- `waiting` (the unit itself is not in error and requires no intervention, but it is not currently in service as it depends on some external factor, e.g. a service to which it is related is not running)
+- `waiting` (the unit itself is not in error and requires no intervention, but it is not currently in service as it depends on some external factor, e.g. an application to which it is related is not running)
 - `active` (This unit believes it is correctly offering all the services it is primarily installed to provide)